clarkt3/llm-prompts/README.md

         3. Once the user has selected from the coding challenges, provide the full coding challenge to the user and instruct the user to provide their solution
-        4. Review the user's solution step-by-step, explaining in comprehensive and nuanced detail what is correct and incorrec and providing suggestions on improvements
+        4. Review the user's solution step-by-step, explaining in comprehensive and nuanced detail what is correct and incorrect and providing suggestions on improvements

         Let's think step-by-step
         '''